tonychu805/syno_bi/documents/09_platform_environment.md

 - **Airflow**: Scheduler, webserver, worker, and triggerer containers sharing a common metadata database.
 - **dbt Runner**: Lightweight container image (Python 3.11) with dbt-core + dbt-postgres installed; invoked via Airflow tasks.
 - **n8n**: Automation layer handling Metabase API calls, webhook handling, and alert routing.
-- **Metabase**: BI visualization application served from the NAS, connecting securely to Supabase.
+- **Metabase**: BI visualization application served from the NAS, connecting securely to the on-prem Postgres warehouse.
-- **Supabase Connectivity**: Managed Postgres in the cloud accessed via secure network tunnel (VPN or IP allowlist).
+- **Warehouse Postgres**: Stateful Postgres service hosted in Docker (see `postgres` container) storing staging and mart schemas for dbt, Airflow, and Metabase.
 - **Supporting Services**: Redis or Celery backend (if required), PostgreSQL metadata database for Airflow (can be NAS-hosted), and shared volumes for logs/artifacts.

 ## Directory Layout (NAS)